-Risk statistics are calculated against the BBgBarc US Corporate 0-3 Year Index.
+The benchmark is the Bloomberg US Corporate 0-3 Year Index.
+The risk statistics are calculated against it.

-^{}Gross returns do not include the deduction of transaction costs, and are shown as supplemental information.
+\Gross returns do not include the deduction of transaction costs, and are shown as supplemental information.

-^{}The net 3.00% performance is shown because 3.00% is the highest possible industry standard platform fee.
+\\The net 3.00% performance is shown because 3.00% is the generally assumed highest model wrap fee.